Sviatoslav II of Kiev: Early life

 Sviatoslav was the fourth son of Yaroslav the Wise, Grand Prince of Kiev, and his wife, Ingegerd of Sweden.
 He was born in 1027.
 The Lyubetskiy sinodik—a list of the princes of Chernigov which was completed in the Monastery of Saint Anthony in Lyubech—writes that his baptismal name was Nicholas.

-The Russian Primary Chronicle writes that Sviatoslav was staying "at Vladimir" (Volodymyr-Volynskyi, Ukraine) in Volhynia around the time his father fell seriously ill before his death.
+The Russian Primary Chronicle writes that Sviatoslav was staying "at Vladimir" in Volhynia around the time his father fell seriously ill before his death.
 According to the historian Martin Dimnik, the chronicle's report shows that Yaroslav the Wise had, most probably in about 1040, appointed Sviatoslav to rule this important town of the Kievan Rus'.

 On his deathbed, Yaroslav the Wise divided the most important towns of his realm among his five sons—Iziaslav, Sviatoslav, Vsevolod, Igor, and Vyacheslav—who survived him.
-To Sviatoslav, he bequeathed Chernigov (Chernihiv, Ukraine).
+To Sviatoslav, he bequeathed Chernigov.
 The dying grand prince also ordered that his four younger sons should "heed" their eldest brother, Iziaslav, who received Kiev.